 For young people aged up to 25 who are living with mental health distress in Mendip, providing a central venue where young people can have one to one targeted mental health support in a warm, safe environment.
 Appointments only – young people can be refereed by their GP or can self-refer – telephone 01935 474875, email or online via the self-referral form.

 Short term counselling in Frome for young people aged 15-18 years old.
 Phone 01373 453355, text 07340 762311 or email to make an appointment.

 Short, medium and long term counselling which is accessible and affordable to all, offering help and support to adults and young people experiencing a range of personal problems, such as depression, anxiety, relationship issues, low self-esteem, bereavement and loss, abuse, self-harm and addiction.
-Contact Elim Connect for more information.

 Suicide is the biggest killer of young people – male and female – under 35 in the UK.
 Papyrus is the national charity for the prevention of young suicide, delivering awareness and prevention training, provide confidential support and suicide intervention through HOPELineUK, campaign and influence national policy, and empower young people to lead suicide prevention activities in their own communities.
-Contact Papyrus for more information.

 More than 100 children are bereaved of a parent every day in the UK.
 Winston’s Wish provides professional therapeutic support to support such bereavement in a range of circumstances, including individual, group and residential settings.
 Help is available in schools, in person, online and over the phone.
 Winston’s Wish also offer specialist support programmes for children affected by deaths related to murder, manslaughter, suicide or the military community.